 8 - Soft play

-Soft furnishings and finishing touches shouldn't be underestimated when designing a cohesive scheme in any part of the home, and a children's bedroom is no exception!
+Soft furnishings and finishing touches shouldn't be underestimated when designing a cohesive scheme in any part of the home, and a kid's bedroom is no exception!
 Your kids could enjoy collapsing into a beanbag to read, an interactive rug for playing, or to be cuddled up with cosy cushions.

 Not only are soft furnishings especially fun AND functional for your little ones, they're perfect for adding colour and pattern to the room, without making the room feel like an assault on the senses.